What are managed funds?

 Benefits of managed funds

 Managed funds provide a convenient and efficient method of investing in one or a number of asset classes.
 Through managed funds you can invest in asset classes that may otherwise be difficult to access, for example, government and corporate bonds, and international companies.
-Managed funds provide consolidated reporting so that even if it invests in 50 companies, you receive single statements for the fund rather than its underlying investmemts.
+Managed funds provide consolidated reporting so that even if it invests in 50 companies, you receive single statements for the fund rather than its underlying investments.

 Managed funds typically invest in a broad range of individual investments which provides diversification within the asset class or, for diversified funds, across asset classes.

 Your investment is managed full-time by highly trained professionals with access to extensive market information and research.

 Managed funds are closely regulated by the Australian Securities and Investments Commission and the Australian Prudential Regulation Authority.